simphony/simphony-metadata/docs/format.md

     default: [[1, 0, 0], [0, 1, 0], [0, 0, 1]]
 ```

-The following example specifies that the NEUMANN CUDS entity refers to an unlimited list of
+The following example specifies that the NEUMANN ``CUDS Item`` refers to an unlimited list of
-MATERIAL entities (where MATERIAL is a CUDS entity).
-The default is to refer to no MATERIAL
+MATERIAL (where MATERIAL is a ``CUDS Item``).
+The default is to refer to no MATERIAL object.
-object.

 ```
 NEUMANN: